 A Voice Of Iran, Master Singer Mohammad Reza Shajarian, Has Died

 An Iranian singer whose voice was regarded as one of his country's national treasures — and who then ran afoul of the regime — has died.
-Mohammad Reza Shajarian, a master performer who was hailed as one of NPR's 50 Great Voices of all time, was 80 years old.
+Mohammad Reza Shajarian, a master performer who was hailed as one of NPR's 50 Great Voices of all time, was 80.
 He earned the title of ostad — master — and was beloved for his commanding voice that could cry with haunting pain and soar with deep soul.

 He had kidney cancer for many years and had been hospitalized in Tehran.
 Several government-controlled Iranian media outlets announced his death on Thursday; one of his closest collaborators, the Iranian kamancheh player and composer Kayhan Kalhor, also confirmed his death to NPR.

-Shajarian's son and protege, the singer and tonbak drum player Homayoun Shajarian, wrote on Twitter Thursday afternoon in Farsi: "The soil of the feet of the Iranian people flew to meet the beloved."
+Shajarian's son and protégé, the singer and tonbak drum player Homayoun Shajarian, wrote on Twitter Thursday afternoon in Farsi: "The soil of the feet of the Iranian people flew to meet the beloved."
 He also posted an empty black square on Instagram.

 Shajarian was born in 1940 in the Iranian city of Mashhad, in the country's northeastern province of Khorasan.
 Beginning at age five, he learned Qur'anic recitation from his father.